benzh1/Sudoku-Game/README.md

 ## Overview

 This project implements a fully playable Sudoku game that runs in the console.
 The player is presented with a partially filled 9×9 grid and inputs moves via coordinate-based prompts.
-The game validates each entry against standard Sudoku rules — checking rows, columns, and 3×3 subgrids — before updating the board.
-Invalid moves are rejected without altering the grid state, and the game tracks remaining numbers to give the player a clear picture of progress.
+The game validates each entry against standard Sudoku rules, checking rows, columns, and 3×3 subgrids, before updating the board.
+Invalid moves are rejected without altering the grid state, the game also tracks remaining numbers to give the player a clear picture of progress.

 ## Features

-- **Three difficulty levels** — Easy, Medium, and Hard, each reducing the number of pre-filled cells to increase the challenge
+- **Three difficulty levels** — Easy, Medium, and Hard, each reducing the number of pre-filled cells to increase the difficulty
 - **Coordinate-based input** — Players specify a column (x) then row (y) to target a specific cell
 - **Real-time validation** — Each number entered is checked against Sudoku constraints before being placed
 - **Progress tracking** — A "numbers remaining" display updates each turn to show which digits still need to be placed